kylelin23/-kylelin-.github.io/README.md

-# Kyle Lin's Amazing Personal Website
+# Kyle Lin's Personal Website
 This is a personal website built using the Hack4Impact Starter Pack!
 [Visit it Here!](https://kylelin.github.io)